scraggo/scraggo.github.io/content/blog/other/questions-to-get-to-know-yourself.md

 - **Painting**: Experiment with different mediums such as acrylics, watercolors, or oils.
 - **Drawing**: Focus on sketching, figure drawing, or digital art.
+- **Digital Art**: Use software to create illustrations, animations, or graphic designs.
 - **Sculpting**: Work with materials like clay, stone, or metal to create three-dimensional art.
 - **Photography**: Capture the world through a lens, exploring different styles like portrait, landscape, or street photography.
 - **Printmaking**: Engage in techniques like linocut, etching, or screen printing.